damiano1996/DataIntelligenceApplications/project/Report.md

 * Profession that can be either *student* or *worker*
 <br>

-So according to the values of the above described feature, we can distinguish among the following classes of users:
+So according to the values of the above described features, we can distinguish among the following classes of users:
 * *Elagant*: a worker with age>30
 * *Casual*: a student with age<30
 * *Sport*: a worker with age<30